Shawn-Nichol/AndroidKotlinGuide/User Interface/RecyclerView/ItemTouchHelper/How to create Callback.md

 ```

 ## onSwiped()
-Decideds what to if an item was swiped off screen, you can different results for left and right swipes.
+The action to preform on an item if it is swiped off the screen in the left or right direction.
 ```
 override fun onSwiped(viewHolder: RecyclerView.ViewHolder, direction: Int) {
     val editList: MutableList<User>? = viewModel.usersList?.value as MutableList<User>?